Eurostar Travel Insurance: Do You Need It in 2026?

 • Emergency medical expenses and repatriation

-• Cover for cancellation and curtailment
+• Cancellation and curtailment cover

 • Protection for baggage and valuables